 IV.
 PROPOSAL SUBMITTAL

-Interested individuals and vendors should prepare session proposals in compliance with all instructions outlined in this Call for Presenters.
-Proposals must be endorsed by an individual or vendor official with legally binding authority.
+Interested individuals should prepare session proposals in compliance with all instructions outlined in this Call for Presenters.
+Proposals must be signed by an individual or vendor official with legally binding authority.

 Please submit by using the online form.
-All supporting information should be sent to firstname.lastname@example.org.
+As necessary, you may send supporting materials to email@example.com.

 If you have any questions, please contact: